taniokah/liarr2017/README.md

-# Super Easy Way of Building Image Search with Keras - LIARR 2017
+# Super Easy Way of Building Image Search with Keras

-(Introduction of Deep Learning for Information Retrieval Researchers)
+Introduction of Deep Learning for Information Retrieval Researchers in LIARR 2017.

-* It's my first presentaion in LIARR 2017, 11, Aug.
-2017.
+__It's my first presentaion in LIARR 2017, 11, Aug.
+2017__

 ## 1. ABSTRACT